Flash in the pan

 If you're planning on flashcarding the addition, multiplication, subtraction or division tables with your student, here are a few things to keep in mind.

 One, only use cards for equations your student has memorized!
 Flashcards are part of retrieval practice, or more stressfully, the testing effect.
 By either name, it's the process of pulling up information from your memory, which makes the recall sharper and longer-lasting.

 Two, your student needs to make the cards from memory and only as they have the facts memorized.
 There is an enormous benefit to writing out information we're memorizing: hand-eye coordination is vital to our brains catching new information and attaching it to other memories.
 Again, the process makes the memory stickier.

 Three, use the cards in order.
 When your student is just starting out, the stress of not recognizing a fact will literally shut your student's brain down.
 They won't be able to think or recognize the next fact, even if they know it.

-Five, once your student knows those three facts, use them less frequently, but don't drop them out of the deck.
+Five, once your student knows those three facts, use the cards less frequently, but don't drop them out of the deck.